-The Hydraulic Shifting Tool (HST) is a custom manufactured hydraulic tool used to specifically shift the position of the Sliding Sleeve within the Sand Control Pup (SCP) Joint and the Staging Diverter Pup (SDP) joint, using pump fluids.
-The design of the HST allows passage through the Sliding Sleeve when the internal pressure of the HST is set to zero.
+The Hydraulic Shifting Tool (HST) is a custom manufactured hydraulic tool used to specifically shift the position of the sliding sleeve within the Flow Control Devices (FCD) by pumping fluids.
+The design of the HST allows passage through the sliding sleeve when the internal pressure of the HST is set to zero.
 When the internal pressure is increased, passage is not allowed.
-The outside diameter of the HST is 3.000” deflated, and 3.565” inflated.
-The HST will connect to the bottom of a work string of a 2 3/8” EUE Tubing or Coiled Tubing.
+The outside diameter of the HST is 3.000” deflated and 3.565” inflated.
+The HST will connect to the bottom of a work string of a 2 ⅜” EUE tubing or coiled tubing.

-The HST can either push the Sliding Sleeve down within the SCP/SDP to change positions, or it can pull the Sliding Sleeve up to change positions.
-To shift to one of the three different settings in the SCP/SDP, place the HST above (to push) or below (to pull) the SCP/SDP.
+The HST can either push the sliding sleeve down within the FCDs to change positions, or it can pull the sliding sleeve up to change positions.
+To shift to one of the different settings in the FCDs, place the HST above (to push) or below (to pull).
 Inflate the bladder of the HST to extend the dogs to a larger diameter using pump pressure.
-Move the work string until the dogs move in contact with the Sliding Sleeve of the SCP/SDP and push or pull the sleeve to its next nozzle setting position.
-After the desired setting is achieved, release the fluid pressure to deflate the dogs to a smaller diameter and remove the HST from the SCP/SDP.
+Move the work string until the dogs move into contact with the sliding sleeve of the FCDs and push or pull the sleeve to its next nozzle setting position.
+After the desired setting is achieved, release the fluid pressure to deflate the dogs to a smaller diameter and remove the HST from the FCD.